JereKuusela/valheim-world_edit_commands/publish/README.md

 ### Structure Tweaks mod

 New parameters to the `object` command.
-All values can be reseted by providing no value to the parameter.

 - `effect=radius,id`: Adds forced effect area (heat, fire, player base, burning, no monsters, warm cozy area).
 - `event=radius,id`: Adds forced random event area.
 - `collision=true/false`: Sets whether the object has collision.
+No value to toggle.
 - `fall=off/solid/terrain`: Overrides the fall behavior.
 - `growth=big/big_bad/small/small_bad`: Overrides the plant visual wear (and prevents growth).
 - `interact=true/false`: Sets whether the object can be interacted with.
+No value to toggle.
 - `show=true/false`: Sets whether the object is visible.
+No value to toggle.
 - `status=radius,id`: Adds forced status effect area.
 - `wear=broken/damaged/healthy`: Overrides the object visual wear.
 - `weather=radius,id,instant`: Adds forced weather area.
 If third parameter is given, the weather changes instantly.

-Three new commands that share many parameters with the `object` command.
+Five new commands that share many parameters with the `object` command.

 All values can be reseted by providing no value to the parameter. `force` parameter automatically adds the component if missing.

+`tweak_chest`:
+- `unlock=true/false`: Allows ignoring wards.
+No value to toggle.

+`tweak_door`:
+- `unlock=true/false`: Allows ignoring wards.
+No value to toggle.

 `tweak_fireplace`:
-- `restrict=false`: Prevents the fire going out when blocked by smoke.
+- `smoke=off/on/ignore`: Smoke behavior.

 `tweak_portal`:
 - `restrict=false`: Allows teleporting with any items.